-With so many hamlets and comunes scattered around, it’s hard to pick and choose.
+With so many hamlets and villages scattered around, it’s hard to pick and choose.
 My favorite outlying town is Barrea.
 Named for Lake Barrea, on which it is set, time spent here is both breathtaking and breath-enhancing.

 This area is a center for agritourism, which in Italy means staying, and eating, on rustic, authentic, working farms (so you might also choose to stay at one of the 2 places I’ll mention presently.)